top of page

 ✅ Processing/Prepayment Fees (if applicable)

-CIBIL Reporting: Account marked as "Closed" with payment history showing "000000" (zero delays)
+CIBIL Reporting: The account is marked as "Closed" with payment history showing "000000" (zero delays).

 Loan Closure Process (Step-by-Step)

-2. Verify Charges: Ensure no hidden fees (check RBI guidelines on penal charges)
+2. Verify Charges: Ensure no hidden fees (check RBI guidelines on penal charges).

-4. Obtain NOC: No Objection Certificate stating nil dues
+4. Obtain NOC: No Objection Certificate stating nil dues.

-5. Request Closure Letter: Official document for records
+5. Request Closure Letter: Official document for records.

-6. Verify CIBIL Update: Check status within 45-60 days
+6. Verify CIBIL Update: Check status within 45-60 days.

 When Loan Closure Is Non-Negotiable

-• Government job applications requiring financial clearance
+• Government job applications requiring financial clearance.

-• Emigration/visa applications
+• Emigration/visa applications.

-• High-value business loan applications
+• High-value business loan applications.

-• Maintaining premium credit cards (₹5L+ limits)
+• Maintaining premium credit cards (₹5L+ limits).

 CIBIL Score Impact Matrix (Based on 10,000+ Settlements Tracked)